-Our investment activities are managed by PennantPark Investment Advisers.
+Our investment activities are managed by PennantPark Investment Advisers and supervised by our board of directors, a majority of whom are independent of us.
 Under our investment management agreement, or the Investment Management Agreement, we have agreed to pay our Investment Adviser an annual base management fee based on our average adjusted gross total assets as well as an incentive fee based on our investment performance.
 See "Investment Management Agreement" for more information.

 We have also entered into an administration agreement, or the Administration Agreement, with the Administrator.
-Under our Administration Agreement, we have agreed to reimburse the Administrator for our allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under our Administration Agreement, including rent and our allocable portion of the costs of compensation and related expenses of our chief compliance officer, chief financial officer and their respective staffs.
-See "Administration Agreement" for more information
+Under our Administration Agreement, we have agreed to reimburse the Administrator for our allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under our Administration Agreement, including rent and our allocable portion of the costs of compensation and related expenses of our Chief Compliance Officer, Chief Financial Officer and their respective staffs.
+See "Administration Agreement" for more information.

-If any of our contractual obligations discussed above is terminated, our costs under new agreements that we enter into may increase.
+If any of our contractual obligations discussed above are terminated, our costs under new agreements that we enter into may increase.
 In addition, we will likely incur significant time and expense in locating alternative parties to provide the services we expect to receive under our Investment Management Agreement and our Administration Agreement.
 Any new Investment Management Agreement would also be subject to approval by our stockholders.
-Our activities are supervised by our board of directors, a majority of whom are independent of us and our Investment Adviser.

 As a BDC, we are required to comply with certain regulatory requirements.
 Also, while we are permitted to finance investments using debt, our ability to use debt is limited in certain significant respects.
-We intend to be treated, and intend to qualify annually, as a RIC under the Code, commencing with our first fiscal year ending September 30, 2011.
+We have elected to be treated for federal income tax purposes under the Code as a RIC.
 See "Regulation" for more information.